Interested in becoming an International Programs Student Ambassador?

 - Utilize global knowledge and cross-cultural communication acquired from your own study abroad experience

-- Gain a unique experience to post on your resume and to talk about in interviews
+- Gain a unique experience to add to your resume and talk about in interviews

 - Reflect on and recognize your new identity gained from study abroad while sharing this with a group of like-minded peers